-Wisconsin has a homeownership rate of about 67% - not the best in the country but certainly not the worst either.
-Their ranked 19th in the nation.
+Wisconsin has a homeownership rate of about 67%, not the best in the country but certainly not the worst either.
+They're ranked 19th in the nation.
 This is a state that has seen ups and downs with the market and is working to put programs in place to help citizens of the Badger State to purchase property.
 In some cases, buyers are looking for special financing options that might allow for a faster process and less paperwork than a standard mortgage loan.
-Big banks can take a long time to funding a mortgage and sometimes, the buyer is in a hurry to renovate or just wants to borrow without having to go through the standard process.
+Big banks can take a long time to fund a mortgage and sometimes, the buyer is in a hurry to renovate or just wants to borrow without having to go through the standard process.
 Hard money loans can offer Wisconsin borrowers another way.
 This option does require the homeowner to use real estate they own or their home as collateral but it is a viable option for many that would rather get their loan funded fast and without so much paperwork.

 Wisconsin Foreclosure Laws

 Foreclosures in Wisconsin are managed by the courts.
 A mortgage company or lender that decides to foreclose on a property must file a law suit and a court must issue a final judgment of foreclosure in order to take the property.
 There are clear steps in place to assure that a borrower is properly notified and that they have a chance to respond.
 But, if a final judgment of foreclosure is issued in Wisconsin, then the property is usually sold as part of a public noticed sale.
 A sheriff or judge within the county where the property is located will conduct the sale.